What Is Link Building and Why You Should Do It

 If you find links to articles on the same topics as yours but worse, you can also contact the website’s owner and offer your own instead.
 If it’s longer, more informative and brings more value than the one currently linked to, you have all the chances of snatching that link for yourself.

-To find such opportunities, you’re going to need a backlink checking tool.
-Ahrefs would be a pretty good choice.
+To find such opportunities, you’re going to need the backlink checker from Respona, otherwise Ahrefs would be a pretty good choice.